brianleroux/wtfjs/posts/2010-06-16-typeof-number-is-not-number.md

     // returns false!
 </code>

 Why?
 It turns out that when you add methods to Number, the type of the number inside the method becomes "object" rather than "number", but Math.floor returns a result of type "number".
 So the method can be fixed two ways.
+If you use the === operator, the two values are no longer equal because they're different types.

 Solution 1: